An analysis of linear regression and neural networks approximation for the pricing of swing options: Appendix

 \item a correspondence $\Gamma$ is \textbf{single-valued} if $Card(\Gamma(x)) = 1$ for all $x \in X$

 \item a correspondence $\Gamma$ is \textbf{compact-valued} (or \textbf{closed-valued}) if for all $x \in X$, $\Gamma(x)$ is a compact (or closed) set. \end{itemize}

 \end{definition}

 Notice that a single-valued correspondence can be thought of as a function mapping $X$ into $Y$.
 Thus as correspondences appear to be a generalization of functions some properties or definitions in functions has their extension in correspondences.
 Specially the continuity for a classic numerical function is a particular case of the hemicontinuity for a correspondence.
+We only present the sequential characterization.